jerrydaphantom/hkjc-ml-research/README.md

 | Logistic Regression + raw_race_norm + top_pick_ev_ge_0_10 | 17 | 29.4% | 16.5% |
 | LightGBM + raw_race_norm + top_pick_ev_ge_0_10 | 70 | 32.9% | 7.9% |

-These results are promising as **research signals**, but...
+These results are promising as **research signals**, but they should not be interpreted as proof of a deployable live edge.

 ## Core Bottleneck

-HKJC uses a pari-mutuel betting system, that is, the final odds are not fully known at the exact moment the bet must be placed.
-A large proportion of bets can flow in during the last minute of betting, leading to fluctuation live odds.
-We have seen that odds carry strong signals.
-The strongest model and the strongest selective strategy variants both depend on odds-derived information.
+HKJC uses a pari-mutuel betting system, meaning the final odds are not fully known at the exact moment a bet must be placed.
+A large share of betting volume can arrive very late, which causes meaningful movement in the live odds close to pool closure.

+This matters because the strongest model and the most attractive selective strategy variants both depend on odds-derived information.
+The offline research results therefore do not map cleanly into a live executable strategy.

-Even if we can predict the final odds, the next question is if we are able to execute the strategy before the pool closes.
+Even if the final odds could be forecast in advance, a second challenge remains: whether the model output can be processed and acted on quickly enough before the pool closes.

-## Why This Matters

-The work began as a scraping + ML + backtesting problem, but the most important insight is now about:

-- data timing,
-- market microstructure,
-- pre-off odds observability,
-- and real-time execution.

-I came to the realization that a quantitative research pipeline can discover that **the real constraint is data and implementation, not model complexity**.
+This matters as **the real constraint is data and implementation, not model complexity**.

 ## Current Limitations